gudzpoz/r2dbc-jdbc/README.md

 `JdbcConnectionFactoryProvider.WAIT`

 Example: `r2dbc:r2jdbc:h2~mem:///test?j2wait=-1`</td>
-<td>If sharing workers, wait for WAIT (ms) interval for new connections before shutting down worker when all connections closes.
+<td>If sharing workers, wait for WAIT (ms) interval for new connections before shutting down worker when all connections close.
 If negative, the JDBC connection is only closed after closing the factory.

 Default: **Do not wait.
 Shut down once all connection closes.**</td>
 </tr><tr><td>